ShafeenTejani/fast-style-transfer/README.md

 ## Algorithm

-See my related blog post(link) for an overview of the algorithm for real-time style transfer.
+See my related [blog post](https://shafeentejani.github.io/2017-01-03/fast-style-transfer/) for an overview of the algorithm for real-time style transfer.

 The total loss used is the weighted sum of the style loss, the content loss and a total variation loss.
 This third component is not specfically mentioned in the original paper but leads to more cohesive images being generated.